jaydeanmartin/sysmlv2/README.md

 Once the repo has been cloned all one needs to do is type:

-docker-compose up -d --build
+docker compose build

-This will build all of hte containers and start them up, running in the background.
+This will build three containers.
 On a fresh install, this may take over 30 minutes depending on network speed and computer speed.

+docker compose up -d

+This command will start them up, running in the background.

-Once the containers have started, one cen see their logs (output to stdout) by entering: docker-compose logs -f
+Once the containers have started, one cen see their logs (output to stdout) by entering: docker compose logs -f

 This will stay open and continue to display new stdout.
 This can be exited with crtl-c.

 When you want to stop the containers, simply:

+docker compose down

+this command will stop all of the containers while leaving the shared volume containing the database on the disk, keeping all of the saved data available when the containers are restarted.

+or

-docker-compose down -v
+docker compose down -v

 The -v option removes the volume that cantains the database, you may not want to do this if you don't want to recreate the database each time you restart the containers.

 The containers can be restarted without building by:

-docker-compose up -d
+docker compose up -d

-Once the containers have started point a local web browser to localhost:9000/data, this will force teh creation of the database if it doesn't exist - this will spam the stdout with all of the datbase creation commands.
-Once this has completed, you will see soem text on the page:
+Once the containers have started point a local web browser to localhost:9000/data, this will force the creation of the database if it doesn't exist - this will spam the stdout with all of the datbase creation commands.
+Once this has completed, you will see some text on the page:
 {"error":{"requestId":1,"message":""}}

 This is normal and means it finished.

-To get to the notebook server point the browser to localhost:8888 The first time you go to this page it will ask for a "token" enter "sysmlv2"
+To get to the notebook server point the browser to localhost:8888/lab The first time you go to this page it will ask for a "token" enter "sysmlv2"

-I would recommend always hitting lcoalhost::9000/data and then localhost:9000/docs/ before trying to publish in a notebook to make sure things are running properly. localhost:9000/docs/ brings up the swagger page to show the currently implemented REST API Services.
+I would recommend always hitting localhost::9000/data and then localhost:9000/docs/ before trying to publish a notebook to make sure things are running properly. localhost:9000/docs/ brings up the swagger page to show the currently implemented REST API Services.